Free CAD block websites

 So if you’re struggling to find what you want, just ask them to make it for you.

-Pimp my drawing offers something a little different in the way of graphic representation and by providing a limited selection of just people, tree’s and cars.
+Pimp my drawing offers something a little different in the way of graphic representation and by providing a limited selection of just people, tree’s and car CAD blocks.

 Perhaps appealing most to students and particularly with the free people, this websites CAD blocks provides something a little different and more playful than the standard CAD block website.